Compounding vs. Oral Medications

-Such dosage forms may bypass the gastrointestinal tract, providing optimal results with less GI irritation, and help patients who have difficulty swallowing pills, removing yet another source of aggravation.
+Such dosage forms may bypass the gastrointestinal tract, providing optimal results with less GI irritation, and help patients who have difficulty swallowing pills, removing a source of aggravation.

-3. Localized increased effectiveness Pain can be debilitating, whether it’s acute muscle or nerve pain resulting from an accident, or a chronic condition such as arthritis or fibromyalgia.
+3. Localized increased effectiveness Pain can be debilitating, whether it’s acute muscle or nerve pain resulting from an accident or a chronic condition such as arthritis or fibromyalgia.
 Pharmacy compounding may help improve a patient’s quality of life by providing relief with potentially fewer side effects and less overall medication.
-The ingredients are all FDA approved chemicals, and we provide an alternative way to deliver them to them.
-Many of our patients have found relief that they haven’t found before.
+The ingredients are all FDA approved chemicals, and we provide an alternative ways to deliver the medication to the patient.
+Many of our patients have new-found relief from pain symptoms.

 4. Side effects Minimized Since a lower dosage of medication is used and applied topically, the blood levels are fractions of what is seen following oral dosing.
 Due to this, the number and severity of side effects is limited as well as the potential for organ toxicity.
-Additionally, our transdermal creams are non-opioid so they are non-addicting.
+Additionally, our transdermal creams are non-opioid and non-addicting.

 5. Formulations are tested for shelf life and potency.
 A portion of our actual formulations are sent to an independent lab where they are tested for their potency and shelf life.
 In addition, many of our formulas are guided by various BUD (beyond-use-dating) studies run on common formula through our compounding partners at PCCA.